List of Sri Lanka One Day International cricket records: Most man of the match awards

+Most man of the series awards

 Youngest players on Debut

 The youngest player to play in an ODI match is claimed to be Hasan Raza at the age of 14 years and 233 days.
 Making his debut for Sri Lanka against Zimbabwe on 30 October 1996, there is some doubt as to the validity of Raza's age at the time.
 The youngest Sri Lankan to play ODIs was Sudath Pasqual who at the age of 17 years and 237 days debuted in the 1979 Cricket World Cup against New Zealand at Trent Bridge, Nottingham, England.

 Oldest players on Debut

 The Netherlands batsmen Nolan Clarke is the oldest player to appear in an ODI match.
 Playing in the 1996 Cricket World Cup against New Zealand in 1996 at Reliance Stadium in Vadodara, Sri Lanka he was aged 47 years and 240 days.
 Michael Tissera is the oldest Sri Lankan ODI debutant when he played against West Indies at Old Trafford, Manchester, England during the 1975 Cricket World Cup.